Iowa Bandmasters Association Resolutions

-1. The IBA has formally established the following committees within the organization: Jazz Affairs, Marching Band Affairs, Concert Band Affairs, Elementary Affairs, Junior High/Middle School Affairs, College Affairs, IBARD, Mentorship, Research and Development, Public Relations, Major Landers, Student Affairs, and Technology.
+1. The IBA has formally established the following committees within the organization: Jazz Affairs, Marching Band Affairs, Concert Band Affairs, Elementary Affairs, Junior High/Middle School Affairs, College Affairs, IBARD, Mentorship, Research and Development, Public Relations, Major Landers, Student Affairs, Technology, and Advocacy.

 Each district shall have a member on each committee.
 Each committee’s membership shall be set in staggered, three-year terms on a rotating basis.
 Each committee member may serve a maximum of two consecutive three-year terms.